-The Kentucky Department of Education (KDE) received tentative approval from the U.S. Department of Education (USED) for our state waiver, which allows Kentucky to bypass standardized testing for the 2019-2020 school year.
-At the same time, KDE was tentatively approved to be exempted from certain statewide school accountability requirements due to the national emergency.
-KDE should receive formal approval from USED concerning our waiver request to be relieved of the federal assessment, accountability and specific reporting requirements for 2019-2020 in the coming days.
+The Kentucky Department of Education (KDE) received approval from the U.S. Department of Education (USED) for our state waiver, which allows Kentucky to bypass standardized testing for the 2019-2020 school year.
+At the same time, KDE was approved to be exempted from certain statewide school accountability requirements due to the national emergency.
+KDE received formal approval from USED concerning our waiver request to be relieved of the federal assessment, accountability and specific reporting requirements for 2019-2020 school year.

 For this year, all federal ratings and supports will remain the same until after the next testing cycle in the spring of 2021.
 The list of schools qualifying for Comprehensive Support and Improvement (CSI) and Additional Targeted Support and Improvement (ATSI) also will stay the same.
 Schools identified for CSI are the lowest performing in the state.
 Schools identified for ATSI were previously referred to as Targeted Support and Improvement Tier II – Low-performing Subgroup(s) and failed to meet the exit criteria outlined in 703 KAR 5:280, Section 15.